 The current laws around mental health services indicate that the provider must be licensed at the client's physical location at the time of service.
 This means that I cannot provide therapy services to someone who is not in a state where I am not licensed.

 Some states allow for telehealth across state lines for certain providers, and some allow established clients to continue seeing a provider if the client moves to that state.
 This varies greatly, and laws around this are subject to change.
-If you are not an existing client, and you do not reside in South Dakota, North Dakota, New York, Montana, or Florida, I am most likely unable to provide you with services.
+If you are not an existing client, and you do not reside in South Dakota, North Dakota, New York, Montana, Florida, or Wisconsin, I am most likely unable to provide you with services.
 However, the directories listed on this page allow you to search for therapists based on your location.